knpuniversity/javascript/knpu/ep4-reactjs/csrf-protection.md

 ## Creating the Event Susbcriber

-We're going to do this by creating an event subscriber, so that we don't need to add this code in *every* controller.
+We're going to require the `Content-Type` header by creating an event subscriber, so that we don't need to add this code in *every* controller.
 First, to speed things up, install MakerBundle:

 ```terminal
 composer require maker --dev